Solitude and relaxation are abundant in Midpines and El Portal.

 Bear Creek’s upper reaches include several scenic swimming holes.
-The Merced provides rafting (in the spring), swimming (from late Spring until Winter rains), fishing (pretty much all year round), wild life, hiking, camping, solitude.
-Once you pull into your campground, B & B, cabin or motel, there are no crowds, no traffic — yet the restaurants, shops and historic streets of Mariposa are only ten miles to the West, and Yosemite Valley twenty-five miles to the East.
+The Merced River provides rafting (in the spring), swimming (from late spring until winter rains), fishing (pretty much all year round), wildlife, hiking, and camping.
+Once you pull into your campground, B & B, cabin or motel, there are no crowds, no traffic — yet the restaurants, shops and historic streets of Mariposa are only ten miles to the west, and Yosemite Valley twenty-five miles to the east.

 At Briceburg a suspension bridge crosses the Merced, giving access to the former Yosemite Valley Railroad right of way, which runs along the river’s north bank.
 A well maintained BLM gravel road runs down stream four and a half miles, passing three campgrounds and many beaches and turnouts on the way.
 Below that you can continue hiking to the North Fork of the Merced (about three miles farther), subject to small slides, and rattlesnakes in late spring and summer.
 Upstream of the suspension bridge, the right of way is open to hikers only.

 Nearing El Portal you will find picnic areas and campgrounds along both sides of the river (paved road access to the north bank is provided via Foresta Road, as you first enter El Portal).
-El Portal, at the Park boundary, was the terminus of the Railroad.
+El Portal, at the park boundary, was the terminus of the railroad.
 Today an old locomotive (actually a logger) and caboose are on display near the former Bagby Station, which was moved here in the 1970s.
-Along with NPS housing, many of the Park’s administrative offices are located here, as are two non-profit organizations, the Yosemite Association and the Yosemite Institute.
+Along with NPS housing, many of the park’s administrative offices are located here, as are two non-profit organizations, Yosemite Conservancy and Naturebridge.